-- If $r(t) \rightarrow r^$, then $\dot{c}(t)/c(t) \rightarrow g_c$ is only possible if $\varepsilon_u(c(t)) \rightarrow \varepsilon_u$, i.e., if the elasticity of marginal utility of consumption is asymptotically constant. - Thus balanced growth is only consistent with utility functions that have asymptotically constant elasticity of marginal utility of consumption.

-Proposition Balanced growth in the neoclassical model requires that asymptotically (as $t \to \infty$) all technological change is purely labor augmenting and the elasticity of intertemporal substitution, $\varepsilon_u\left(c\left(t\right)\right)$, tends to a constant ε_u .
+- If r (t) → r, then c (t) / c (t) → g_c is only possible if ε_u (c (t)) → ε_u, i.e., if the elasticity of marginal utility of consumption, which determines the intertemporal elasticity of substitution, is asymptotically constant. - Thus balanced growth is only consistent with utility functions that have asymptotically constant elasticity of marginal utility of consumption, so that the way that individuals substitute consumption today vs. consumption tomorrow does not change with the level of consumption (i.e., as the economy grows). - Proposition Balanced growth in the neoclassical model requires that asymptotically (as $t \to \infty$) all technological change is purely labor augmenting and the elasticity of intertemporal substitution, $\varepsilon_u (c (t))$, tends to a constant ε_u .